afni/afni_doc/educational/shell_and_script.rst

       tcsh SCRIPTNAME |& tee LOGNAME

+  You can also use this feature *within* a script, to send the terminal output of a particular program to a text file.

   **NB:** I can't stress enough how useful this feature is!
 You should *always, always, always* use it.
 You're welcome.